alikhonm/NLP_Project2/README.txt

 Requirements:
 ●	Python 3.10 or newer
 ●	No external dependencies (uses only standard library modules):
   ○	argparse for command-line argument parsing
   ○	collections for efficient counting
   ○	random for sampling operations
   ○	math for logarithmic calculations

 File Structure:
 project2/
 ├── README.txt                     # This documentation file
-├── D1.py    		 # Base script for corpus analysis and NLP tasks ├── D2.pdf        	 # A written report with an analysis of the program └── D3.pdf          	 # Responses to the questions
+├── D1.py    		                   # Base script for corpus analysis and NLP tasks ├── D2.pdf        	               # A written report with an analysis of the program ├── TheStory.txt                   # First corpus that was used ├── AlcoholoUseConference.txt      # Second corpus that was used
+└── D3.pdf                         # Responses to the questions

 Installation:
 Simply download the files and ensure Python 3.10+ is installed on your system.